 It’s been half a year since I read Meecham’s biography.
 I cannot remember all the details of Jackson’s presidencies that made him such a strikingly different type of president.
 But I do remember that the presidency never was the same again.
 It was, in a way, the beginning of modern politics.

 Donald Trump has just been elected.
 I find him coarse and offensive for many reasons.
 I pray to God that his presidency will not end in a cultural expulsion as horrific as the Trail of Tears.
 I pray that society as a whole will not blindly accept his coarseness as acceptable and follow his leadership without question.
 I hope the system of checks and balances will reign in his power.

-And yet, if history teaches us anything, it is that while tradition may change radically in one presidency.
-It also suggests that, despite those changes, the Constitution and the United States of America survives those radical changes.
+And yet, if history teaches us anything, it is that tradition may change radically in one presidency.
+It also suggests that, despite those changes, the Constitution and the United States of America survive those radical changes.
 I pray that is the case in the next few years.